Mediterranean Meatballs

 These Mediterranean chicken meatballs are award winning!

 This ground chicken meatball recipe was chosen as a Community Pick in a chicken recipe contest at Food52.
 This Greek chicken meatball recipe was deemed “as refreshing as it is easy to pull together.”
-I toasted with a grapefruit vodka cocktail to celebrate the contest win.
+I toasted with a vodka grapefruit cocktail to celebrate the contest win.

 Ground Chicken Meatballs FAQs